watto-engineer/dash/doc/init.md

 Lock file:           `/var/lock/subsys/wagerrd` (CentOS)

-The configuration file, PID directory (if applicable) and data directory should all be owned by the wagerrcore user and group.
-It is advised for security reasons to make the configuration file and data directory only readable by the wagerrcore user and group.
+The configuration file, PID directory (if applicable) and data directory should all be owned by the wagerr user and group.
+It is advised for security reasons to make the configuration file and data directory only readable by the wagerr user and group.
 Access to wagerr-cli and other wagerrd rpc clients can then be controlled by group membership.

 NOTE: When using the systemd .service file, the creation of the aforementioned directories and the setting of their permissions is automatically handled by systemd.
-Directories are given a permission of 710, giving the wagerrcore user and group access to files under it _if_ the files themselves give permission to the wagerrcore user and group to do so (e.g. when `-sysperms` is specified).
+Directories are given a permission of 710, giving the wagerr user and group access to files under it _if_ the files themselves give permission to the wagerr user and group to do so (e.g. when `-sysperms` is specified).
 This does not allow for the listing of files under the directory.

-NOTE: It is not currently possible to override `datadir` in `/etc/wagerr/wagerr.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
-This is because the command line options specified in the init files take precedence over the configurations in `/etc/wagerr/wagerr.conf`.
+NOTE: It is not currently possible to override `datadir` in `/etc/wagerrcore/wagerr.conf` with the current systemd, OpenRC, and Upstart init files out-of-the-box.
+This is because the command line options specified in the init files take precedence over the configurations in `/etc/wagerrcore/wagerr.conf`.
 However, some init systems have their own configuration mechanisms that would allow for overriding the command line options specified in the init files (e.g. setting `BITCOIND_DATADIR` for OpenRC).